Displayr/rhtmlLabeledScatter/docs/internal_notes_widget_code_flow.md

   * Q: what causes this to throw
 * drawLabsAndPlot
   * calls PlotData.normalizeData
-  * calls PlotData.getPtsAndLabs which computes placement
+  * calls PlotData.getPtsAndLabs
   * then calls RectPlot.drawLabs which creates SVG elements and adds to plot
+  * call placement
+  * updates x y of labels
   * Q: what causes this to throw
 * drawLegend
   * Q: what causes this to throw
 * finally set snapshot-test class to ready

 ## File / Class notes